-Introduction to fundamental aspects of combustion phenomena, including relevant thermochemistry, fluid mechanics and transport processes, and the coupling between them.
+This course provides an introduction to fundamental aspects of combustion phenomena, including relevant thermochemistry, fluid mechanics, and transport processes as well as the interactions among them.
 Emphasis is on elucidation of the physico-chemical processes, problem formulation and analytic techniques.
-Topics covered include nonpremixed and premixed flames, deflagrations and detonations, particle combustion, flame extinction, flame synthesis, pollutant formation and methods of remediation.
+Topics covered include non-premixed and premixed flames, deflagrations and detonations, particle combustion, flame extinction, flame synthesis, pollutant formation and methods of remediation.
 Contemporary topics associated with combustion are discussed throughout.
-Prerequisites: graduate standing or permission of instructor.
+Prerequisite: Graduate standing or permission of instructor.